google/actions-on-google-pq2-template-sdk/README.md

 1. Navigate to the `converter/` directory.
 To do so, run `cd converter` from the root directory of this project.
 2. Run `npm install`.
 3. Run `npm run convert -- --project_id <PROJECT_ID>`.
    - On the initial run, the script asks you to grant read access to your sheets.
 To do so, you must visit the provided URL and copy the authorization code back after you accept read access.
+If you see a **This app isn't verified** warning page, click **Advanced** to show the drop down text.
+Then click **Go to Quickstart (unsafe)** to continue the authorization process.
    - After the conversion script finishes, the parsed sheet data is added to the `functions/data/` directory, while locale-specific data is added to the `sdk/` directory.

 #### Deploy the Interactive Canvas web app to Firebase Hosting